 Microsoft unveils full-stack web templates for Visual Studio Code

-Microsoft is previewing an open supply extension to its Visual Studio Code editor for building full-stack web applications.
-Called Microsoft Web Template Studio (WebTS), the extension is intended to make it smooth to build a cloud-based web app.
+Microsoft is previewing an open-source extension to its Visual Studio Code editor for building full-stack web applications.
+Called Microsoft Web Template Studio (WebTS), the extension is intended to make building a cloud-based web app easy.

-Project types, with full-stack applications the simplest currently supported kind.
+Project types with full-stack applications are the simplest currently supported kind.

 Framework options to use for the front-ends and returned-ends.
-Currently, React is supported on the front quit and Node.Js at the back-stop.
+Currently, React is supported on the front and Node.Js at the back stop.

-App web page templates that provide not unusual UI pages to boost up development.
+App web page templates provide not unusual UI pages to boost development.
 Current templates encompass blank web pages, commonplace layouts, and pages enforcing common styles, including grid or list.
-With the wizard, WebTS can upload pages as wished, imparting a call for everyone.
+WebTS can upload pages as wished with the wizard, imparting a call for everyone.

 Azure cloud offerings options, with Azure Cosmos DB and Azure Functions presently supported.